FreeDSx/LDAP/docs/Server/Configuration.md

     * [ServerOptions:setSslCertKey](#setsslcertkey)
     * [ServerOptions:setSslCertPassphrase](#setsslcertpassphrase)

-The LDAP server is configured through aa `ServerOptions` object.
+The LDAP server is configured through a `ServerOptions` object.
 The configuration object is passed to the server on construction:

 ```php